jingxiaoliu/TelecomTM/README.md

 ![](presentation/telecomTM_demo.gif)

-This is the repository for the paper:
+This is the repository for the following paper.
+If you use this implementation, please cite our paper.:

 >* Liu, J., Yuan, S., Dong, Y., Biondi, B., & Noh, H. Y. (2023).
 TelecomTM: A Fine-Grained and Ubiquitous Traffic Monitoring System Using Pre-Existing Telecommunication Fiber-Optic Cables as Sensors. arXiv preprint arXiv:2305.03172.